Arthur's multiplicity formula for even orthogonal and unitary groups: Statement of results in generic case

 \subsection{Near equivalence classes and Arthur parameters}

 Let $F$ be a number field.
 We first describe the decomposition of $L^2_{\disc}(G)$ into near equivalence classes of representations.
 We say two irreducible representations $\pi=\otimes_v\pi_v$ and $\pi'=\otimes_v\pi'_v$ of $G(\AAA)$ are nearly equivalent if $\pi_v$ and $\pi'_v$ are equivalent for almost all places $v$ of $F$.
 The decomposition into near equivalence classes will be expressed in terms of elliptic $A$-parameters.
-Recall that an elliptic $A$-parameter for $G$ is nothing but a formal finite sum
+Recall that a (global) $A$-parameter for $G$ is nothing but a formal finite sum

-where \begin{itemize} \item $\phi_i$ is an irreducible (conjugate) self-dual cuspidal automorphic representation of $GL_{n_i}(\AAA_E)$; \item $S_{d_i}$ is the $d_i$-dimensional irreducible representation of $SL_2(\CC)$; \item $\sum_i n_id_i=\dim V$; \item If $d_i$ is odd, then $\phi_i$ is
+where \begin{itemize} \item $\phi_i$ is an irreducible (conjugate) self-dual cuspidal automorphic representation of $\GL_{n_i}(\AAA_E)$; \item $S_{d_i}$ is the $d_i$-dimensional irreducible representation of $\SL_2(\CC)$; \item $\sum_i n_id_i=\dim V$; \item If $d_i$ is odd, then $\phi_i$ is

 \item If $d_i$ is even, then $\phi_i$ is